 But living off the land is not without risks.

 Not only are hunting seasons becoming unpredictable, but they are more dangerous too.
 Unstable ice, unseasonal storms and hard-to-find prey are pushing hunters to take more risks in order to put food on the table.

 In the foothills of Sør-Varanger the environmental changes and the threats they pose are not as acute as on ice flows in the Arctic Ocean.
 But Pettersen, squinting in the bright sun with his tangle of grey hair held back by a red soccer headband – “make sure to get the Manchester United logo,” he instructs – says that over 30 years of hunting he has noticed new species and plant life moving in to the area.

 “I have seen on the floor, the vegetations.
 It’s more with some flowers now than it was before,” says Pettersen.
-“So for warmer weather…some years will be better but I don’t know how it will be over time.”
+“So for warmer weather…some years will be better [for the birds] but I don’t know how it will be over time.”

 For Pettersen, who lives in a larger town in Norway’s Arctic Circle and who isn’t totally reliant on hunting, not making a catch isn’t a major problem.
 For the indigenous hunters though and for the people living in communities where grocery store prices are out of reach coming home empty handed can mean going hungry.

 Pettersen admits the small grouse doesn’t save him much on his grocery bill – with each bullet costing four to five dollars his two-shot catch is already a $10 roast that will only feed one.
 “It’s not… getting wealthy on this one bird,” says Pettersen.